booz-allen-hamilton/agile-playbook/plays/6_AgileProjectExecution.md

 ﻿## Agile Project Execution

-*Project management is the discipline of completing specific work within specific parameters.
-But you don’t want to use the same process you use to build an airplane to build software!*

 Traditional project management works well for highly stable, low discovery work.

-We have learned this approach does not work well for highly changing, high-discovery work such as software development.
+We, as an industry, have learned this approach does not work well for highly changing, high-discovery work such as software development.
+According to the 2017 VersionOne "State of Agile Report," 61 percent of organizations adopt agile to enhance the ability to manage changing priorities.

-Project execution for Agile projects has adapted to better deal with the complexity of software and other similar types projects.
+Agile practices respect the complexity of software delivery and other, similar high-discovery work..

-Figure 1 shows the traditional Project Management Process Groups and how they are modified in an Agile environment.
-One key difference is the opportunity for feedback and learning during execution, rather than a linear path based only on the original plan.
+Traditional project management for software delivery is often referred to as "waterfall," where each step occurs sequentially one at a time.
+This figure below shows the traditional Project Management Process Groups-Initiate, Plan, Execute, Monitor & Control, and Close [Project Management Academy]-and how they are modified for an agile environment.
+One key difference is the opportunity for feedback and learning during execution, rather than following a linear path based only on an original plan.

-Traditional project management for software delivery is often referred to as a “waterfall” approach where each step occurs sequentially one at a time.
-Project Management Institute (PMI) organizes its process by into five groups seen in Figure 1.
+///TODO: Placeholder for figure/graphic

-Here are some of the similarities and differences between traditional waterfall project management and managing Agile projects:
+Here are some of the similarities and differences between traditional project management and the execution of an agile project:

 #### Similarities